lorenzodifuccia/safaribooks/README.md

                       [--preserve-log] [--help]
                       <BOOK ID>

-Download and generate an EPUB of your favorite books from Safari Books Online.
+Download and generate EPUB of your favorite books from Safari Books Online.

 positional arguments:
   <BOOK ID>            Book digits ID that you want to download.